 The degree to which the application responds to, and its abilities to implement, all activities described in the "Purpose" section for this competition.
-How well the application clearly articulates its proposed goals and objectives and their relationship to the identified project.
-How clearly the application aligns its activities (scientific or other) described in the application with addressing the identified problem(s) and attaining the project objectives.
-The degree to which the application/proposed project:
+How well the application articulates its proposed goals and objectives and their relationship to the identified project.
+How clearly the application aligns its activities (scientific or other) described with addressing the identified problem(s) and attaining the project objectives.
+The degree to which the application:

-- Demonstrates awareness of previous work in the area of this project, including citation of relevant literature and justification of the need for the Research Network; - Describes clear, concise, and appropriate goals and objectives; - Includes project aims that will advance scientific knowledge, technical capability, and/or clinical practice or other services and act as a catalyst in developing methodology, treatments, practice, services, or preventive interventions that advance the field; - Describes critical research and methodology that challenge and seek to shift current research, practice, or service paradigms by utilizing innovative theoretical concepts, approaches or methodologies, instrumentation, or

-- interventions; - Proposes refining, improving, or applying new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions; Describes a plan to ensure successful collaboration with all key partners identified in the proposal; - Clearly articulates the project in a logic model; and - Describes collaboration with several partnering programs serving underserved populations, such as HRSA's Health Center Program or the MIECHV Program and includes documentation of agreement from the partnering programs.
+- Demonstrates awareness of previous work in the area of this project, including citation of relevant literature and justification of the need for the Research Network; - Describes clear, concise, and appropriate goals and objectives; - Includes project aims that will advance scientific knowledge, technical capability, and/or clinical practice or other services and act as a catalyst in developing methodology, treatments, practice, services, or preventive interventions that advance the field; - Describes critical research and methodology that challenge and seek to shift current research, practice, or service paradigms by utilizing innovative theoretical concepts, approaches or methodologies, instrumentation, or interventions; - Proposes refining, improving, or applying new theoretical concepts, approaches or methodologies, instrumentation, or interventions; - Describes a plan to ensure successful collaboration with all key partners identified in the proposal; - Clearly articulates the project in a logic model; and - Describes collaboration with several partnering programs serving underserved populations, such as the Health Center or the MIECHV Program and includes documentation of agreement from the partnering programs.